McZ3N/hacks/cheatsheets/active-directory/adcs/esc1.md

 | Requires Manager approval     | False                        |
 | Authorized Signature Required | 0                            |

-{% hint style="info" %}
-An other group than domain users may have enrollment rights which we could me member of.
+> An other group than domain users may have enrollment rights which we could me member of.
-{% endhint %}
+>

 Request certificate with different UPN, then authenticate with the .pfx file giving a NT hash and a TGT.